Top 3 DIY Home Mold Test Kits

 • Contents: 1 Petri Dish, 1 Sterile Swab, 1 Bottle of Mold Growth Medium (Potato Dextrose)

-The Mold Armor FG500 DIY Mold Test Kit is a barebones, entry-level offering, with the lowest price of the 3 kits on our list.
-This kit offers a single test, though is suitable for three types of tests – airborne, HVAC, and surface mold.
-It can be used to detect the presence of mold in these three situations, without the need for lab testing.
 Essentially, it is a petri dish, swab, and growth medium.
-Instructions for use are included on the package.
+Instructions for use are included in the package.
 In 48 to 96 hours, if mold colonies are growing on the dish after you’ve swabbed per the instructions, then you have mold present and should consider the next steps.
 For $40 more, you can get a lab analysis of the mold, which takes about 10-14 days in most cases.

-While this kit is useful for detecting the presence of mold, and very affordable for that purpose, that’s about it.
-You need to pay for additional lab testing in order to learn more, and frankly there are other kits that are better suited for that purpose.
 You can also contaminate the petri dish fairly easily and may end up growing more than just mold from a surface in the home.
-Effectively, this is the most error prone and least informative, but can serve a useful purpose as a “yes/no” test for the presence of mold when used properly.
+Effectively, this is the most error-prone and least informative but can serve a useful purpose as a “yes/no” test for the presence of mold when used properly.
 The limitations of the kit are reflected in its substantially lower pricing than other kits.

 #2 – Mold Inspection Network DT-28356 DIY Mold Inspection Kit